What is the origin of Black Friday? Where the tradition comes from and what it means

 If you’re wondering about the origin of Black Friday then don’t worry, you’re definitely not the only one.

-Black Friday 2021 is just around the corner and there’s plenty of reasons to get excited about it.
-With multiple Black Friday Nutribullet deals and Best Black Friday Kitchenaid deals – there’s a real opportunity to gadget up your Kitchen in time for the annual Turkey dinner.
-Plus there’s the huge promise of discounts on this year’s top Christmas toys and some early Pandora Black Friday deals that will have your Christmas shopping all wrapped up early.
-A good idea considering the product shortages and supply chain issues expected around Christmas 2021.
+Black Friday 2022 is just around the corner and there's plenty of reasons to get excited about it.
+With multiple Black Friday Nutribullet deals and Best Black Friday Kitchenaid deals - there's a real opportunity to gadget up your Kitchen in time for the annual Turkey dinner.
+Plus there's the huge promise of discounts on this year's top Christmas toys and some Black Friday perfume deals that will have your Christmas shopping all wrapped up early.
+A good idea considering the current cost of living crisis.

 Taking place just once a year it's known for giving us some irresistible bargains from big-name retailers.
 But many will be surprised to learn that this wasn't always the case.
 From the brothers on Wall Street who lost everything, to the police in Philadelphia, and the stores that we know and love today, this is where the phrase ‘Black Friday’ actually comes from.